-We've carefully listened to our visitors questions and have put together this handy list of FAQs.
+We've carefully listened to our visitors questions and have put together this handy list of FAQs in the section below.

 If we haven't been able to answer your question, please do contact our Visitors Services Team directly on 02380 891203.